gselander/pq-suites/draft-spm-lake-pqsuites.md

 ## EDHOC Method Type Registry

-IANA is requested to updated the EDHOC Method Type registry with a column with heading "Requires DH/NIKE" indicating that the method requires Diffie-Hellman or Non-Interactive Key Exchange.
+IANA is requested to update the EDHOC Method Type registry with a column with heading "Requires DH/NIKE" indicating that the method requires Diffie-Hellman or Non-Interactive Key Exchange.
 Valid table entries in this column are "Yes" and "No".

 For the existing Method Types, the following entries are inserted in the new "Requires DH/NIKE" column:
 ~~~~~~~~~~~~~~~~~~~~~~~